 For an overview of all partner universities that TPM offers, please go to Partner Universities.

 Within the faculty's study programmes students are offered several possibilities in the BSc and MSc to do a project or internship abroad.
 In the first semester of the third year of the Bachelor programme, there are several minors on offer which include a project.
-Alternatively, a free minor is a perfect opportunity to plan a project abroad and combine that with courses to a total of 30 ECTS.
+Alternatively, a self-composed minor is a perfect opportunity to plan a project abroad and combine that with courses to a total of 30 ECTS.

 In all Master programmes the 10 EC electives/track electives can be used to do an internship abroad.
 More information can be obtained from the internship coordinator (Module manager J.M.
 Duran SPM5931 -> TPM593A as from academic year 2021-2021